oladavidavol/Register/README.md

 # Register
 This is a C# project, its a register that can add new records, modify them and delete them.
-It also saves the records program is in the studentsmanage/Program.cs file
+It also saves the records.
+The program is in the studentsmanage/Program.cs file